PhilS94/QR-Code-Scanner/README.md

 ## Paper
 See our [paper](paper.pdf) for an in-depth explanation of this project.
-The paper is written in german language.
+The paper is written in German language.